MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Experiments

 Table~\ref{tab:surface_metrics_tandt} presents the quantitative results on the Tanks and Temples dataset.
 Our method consistently outperforms previous approaches in terms of F-score, demonstrating the effectiveness of our mesh-in-the-loop optimization strategy.
 The dense variant of our method achieves the best results among all Gaussian-based approaches.

 We provide results on the DTU dataset, consisting of small, object-centric scenes.
-Table~\ref{tab:surface_metrics_dtu} shows the results on this dataset.
-Our mesh-in-the-loop optimization maintains competitive performance on DTU, even though it is designed for unbounded scenes.
+Table~\ref{tab:surface_metrics_dtu} shows the results on this dataset. \diego{Note that, DTU consists of isolated objects in highly controlled scenes, where standard post-hoc mesh extraction is already effective.
+MILo is particularly effective for complex full-scene reconstruction.
+Still, our mesh-in-the-loop optimization maintains competitive performance in terms of Chamfer Distance (CD) on DTU.} \diego{In line with established practice, we evaluate performance using F-Score on the Tanks and Temples dataset and Chamfer Distance (CD) on DTU.}

 Figure~\ref{fig:qualitative_comparison} shows qualitative comparisons of our method with previous approaches on selected scenes from the Tanks and Temples and Mip-NeRF 360 datasets.
 Our method produces meshes with significantly cleaner surfaces and better preservation of fine details.
 In particular, our approach effectively addresses the erosion problem present in previous methods, resulting in more complete reconstructions of thin structures and complex geometry: see Fig.~\ref{fig:tnt_cumulative} for a detailed analysis.